dotnet/csharpstandard/standard/variables.md

 A parameter declared with an `out` modifier is an ***output parameter***.

-An output parameter does not create a new storage location.
-Instead, an output parameter represents the same storage location as the variable given as the argument in the function member or delegate invocation.
+An output parameter refers to the variable given as the argument in the function member or delegate invocation.
+The variable given as the argument is the ***referent*** of the output parameter.
 Thus, the value of an output parameter is always the same as the underlying variable.

 The following definite-assignment rules apply to output parameters.